ivopc/new-mv-server/README.md

 # New Monster Valle Server
-Server-side of my MMORPG based on Pokémon, is not complete but you can see the older version here that is completed (https://github.com/ivopc/old-mv-server).
+Server-side of my MMORPG based on Pokémon, is not complete but you can see the older version here that is completed - https://github.com/ivopc/old-mv-server

+You can download the client here: https://github.com/ivopc/mv-client/

+If you want to rewrite the older source to that and contribute, you're free :)

 No guides released yet.
-You can download the client here: https://github.com/ivopc/mv-client/ .
-If you want to rewrite the older source to that and contribute, you're free :)

 ## Build Setup